 If you've never tried a Discover card before, this could be a great opportunity to diversify your credit profile while treating yourself to some of this upstart lender's perks and privileges.
-Additionally, with your new Discover it you can also earn Discover’s Cashback Bonus rewards of up to 5 percent on qualifying transactions in specific categories, up to the cap when you sign up each quarter.
+Additionally, with your new Discover it you can also earn Discover’s Cashback Bonus rewards of up to 5 percent on qualifying transactions in specific categories, up to the quarterly cap when you sign up each quarter.

 Balance transfer credit cards